archiki/ASR-Accent-Analysis/README.md

 # Analyzing Confounding Effect of Accents in E-2-E ASR models

-This reposiotry contains code for our paper ***How Accents Confound: Probing for Accent Information in End-to-End Speech Recognition Systems***, on understanding the confounding effect of accents in an end-to-end Automatic Speech Recognition (ASR) model: [DeepSpeech 2](https://github.com/SeanNaren/deepspeech.pytorch) through several probing/analysis techniques, which is going to appear in [ACL 2020](acl2020.org).
+This reposiotry contains code for our paper ***How Accents Confound: Probing for Accent Information in End-to-End Speech Recognition Systems***, on understanding the confounding effect of accents in an end-to-end Automatic Speech Recognition (ASR) model: [DeepSpeech2](https://github.com/SeanNaren/deepspeech.pytorch) through several probing/analysis techniques, which is going to appear in [ACL 2020](acl2020.org).

 ## Requirements
 * [Docker](https://docs.docker.com/engine/release-notes/): Version 19.03.1, build 74b1e89